Kipprotor/mltmorse/README.md

 Tool
 ====
-You can find a simple tool in the [cmd/morse](cmd/morse) directory This tool can be used for converting to/from morse
+You can find a cli tool in the [cmd/morsecli](cmd/morsecli) directory This tool can be used for converting to/from morse and generating CW
 ```bash
 $ morse > out.morse
 test